 As archaic as it may already seem, prior to streaming movie services and digital media players (DMP), TV stations broadcasted programs on free-to-air TV at specific times and ultimately decided what we could watch and when.
 Radio stations played select artists and songs and listeners needed to “tune in” at specific times to listen to particular programs.
-There was no customisation, no freedom of choice outside of choosing which radio station or programs to listen to, and no personalisation.
+There was no customization, no freedom of choice outside of choosing which radio station or programs to listen to, and no personalization.

 Today, whether we’re streaming music or watching a film or series via an app or online, not only do we have an endless content library to choose from, we can listen or watch whenever we like, wherever we like.
 After watching or listening to something just once, we immediately have recommendations waiting for us based on our preferences.
 “Did you like that?
 Try this!”.
 Or, “Since you liked that song, we think you’ll like this artist”.

-Personalisation Equals Relevancy
+Personalization Equals Relevancy

-So, why is personalisation so important to us?
+So, why is personalization so important to us?
 A study from the University of Texas, found that one of the reasons is because it helps reduce information overload.
 Every day we’re bombarded with information; be it emails, text messages, or social media – everything is competing for our attention.
-However, through personalisation, we have better control of what we see and what is shown to us; we’re able to filter information to match our preferences.
+However, through personalization, we have better control of what we see and what is shown to us; we’re able to filter information to match our preferences.